 "The magic of Leadership WA truly is the cohort."

-Rebecca Fitzpatrick, Psychologist at Therapy Focus, is driven by human connection and the potential to positively impact the lives and mental health outcomes of others.
+Rebecca Fitzpatrick, former Psychologist at Therapy Focus, is driven by human connection and the potential to positively impact the lives and mental health outcomes of others.

 A career that took shape in adolescence after experiencing a series of tragic suicidal losses, Rebecca felt motivated to change the narrative of poor mental health and the lack of immediate support.